joohoi/acme-dns/README.md

 [![asciicast](https://asciinema.org/a/94462.png)](https://asciinema.org/a/94462)

-Using acme-dns is a three-step process (provided you already have the server set up, or are using a service):
+Using acme-dns is a three-step process (provided you already have the self-hosted server set up, or are using a service like acme-dns.io):

 - Get credentials and unique subdomain (simple GET request to https://auth.exmaple.org/register)
 - Create a (ACME magic) CNAME record to your existing zone, pointing to the subdomain you got from the registration. (eg. `_acme-challenge.domainiwantcertfor.tld.
 CNAME a097455b-52cc-4569-90c8-7a4b97c6eba8.auth.example.org` )
 - Use your credentials to POST a new DNS challenge values to an acme-dns server for the CA to validate them off of.

-After that, crontab and forget.
+- Crontab and forget.

 ## API

 ### Register endpoint

-The method returns a new unique subdomain to point the CNAME record to, along with credentials needed to update its TXT response.
+The method returns a new unique subdomain and credentials needed to update your record.
+Subdomain is where you can point your own `_acme-challenge` subdomain CNAME record along with credentials in TXT response.

 ```GET /register```